backdrop-contrib/ldap/README.md

         [/Example]
         ```
         - Press the "Save" button.
   12. Log in Backdrop with a new user provided by LDAP.
+(Don't skip this step!)
       - For example:
         - Username: ldapuser
         - Password: ldapuser